 About a week ago, my husband and I received visas to live and work in Australia.
 We are planning to leave Indiana sometime around mid-August.
 This situation – one that involves picking up our whole life and moving again to the other side of the world where we know virtually no one – has come about because I accepted a position with Australian Catholic University’s Institute for Religion and Critical Inquiry.
 The decision to take the position, which implies leaving behind a comfortable job, caring community, and curious students, was not an easy one to make.
 I did everything in my power to find some clear reason to stay or to go.
 I collected as much information as I could, heard opinions from all my friends and family members, tallied pros and cons, and weighted those pros and cons.
-These are only some of the strategies that I found on the internet for navigating these sorts of big life-decisions.
-They all seem geared towards, in different ways, attempting to predict the future.
-In which case will your future be better?
-In my case, predicting the future seemed like a really important thing to do.
+These strategies are all geared towards, in different ways, attempting to predict the future.
 Given the precarious nature of the academic job market in which so few academics have stability or a semblance of work-life balance, predicting whether one of my decisions might leave me trapped or send my career crashing to the ground in flames felt like an especially important thing to do.
 Will a research position on the other end of the world open doors to other jobs in the future?
 Or is my best chance at that coveted job security to stay where I am?
 Will staying here too long crush my marketability?
 Or will I be a barista in five years if I leave?

 These are, of course, questions that are impossible to answer.
 But they also obsessively occupied my attention.
 My approach to making the decision was to find as much information as possible in an attempt to construct patterns that could predict which route would be more fruitful, gratifying, or safe.
 I was looking at the problem from 30,000 feet.
 I was looking at the problem synchronically.